The Dead Don't Die (2019 film): Production

 In February 2018, during the press tour for Isle of Dogs, Bill Murray and Tilda Swinton announced their involvement in a zombie film directed by Jim Jarmusch.

 In March 2018, Murray announced that Daniel Craig and Rosie Perez were set to costar.
 Speaking of the project, Murray stated:

 In July 2018, it was announced that Adam Driver, Selena Gomez, Chloë Sevigny, Austin Butler, Steve Buscemi, Tilda Swinton, and Caleb Landry Jones had been cast alongside Murray, though Craig did not appear in the film.
 Joshua Astrachan and Carter Logan produced the movie, while Focus Features distributes.

 Filming took place in and around small communities north of New York City, including Ancram, Elizaville, Fleischmanns and Margaretville, New York.

 Release

 The Dead Don't Die had its world premiere as the opening film at the Cannes Film Festival on May 14, 2019.
 The film was released in the United States on June 14, 2019 and on July 12, 2019 in the United Kingdom.
 The studio spent $2–3 million on domestic promotion.

 Reception

 Box office

-The Dead Don't Die has grossed $6.5 million in North America and $8.7 million in other territories for a worldwide total of $15.3 million.
+The Dead Don't Die grossed $6.5 million in North America and $8.7 million in other territories for a worldwide total of $15.3 million.

 In its opening weekend, the film grossed $2.4 million from 613 theaters.